-"Do you ever wonder why fishermen put bait on the hook?
+38 "Do you ever wonder why fishermen put bait on the hook?
 Well, let me tell you why.
 Because the fish doesn't give a f- about you.
 The fish has his own agenda, which does not include getting in your boat and feeding your ass or getting you some money.
 It's not on his list of things to do.
 You, on the other hand, need the fish.
 So it's incumbent on you to motivate the fish, and it's incumbent on you to know what that fish likes.
 And they don't all like the same thing, which is your f-ing problem too.
 If you are smart enough to know something about the f-ing fish and where he resides and you put the right bait on, he might get off his ass and help you."
 (Gordon Berthune, CEO, Continental Airlines, Texas Monthly, April 2005)

-Ford used MUSTANG to market automobiles to young American males, Sears chose DIE HARD to market automotive batteries to females (surveys revealed this is what females want from a battery).
-McDonald's choice of HAPPY MEAL illustrates identifying a target submarket and pitching to it.
-Like a great word mark, a logo should help tell your chosen best story.
+39 In contrast to using MUSTANG to market automobiles to young American males (discussed in the text), Sears wisely chose DIE HARD to market automotive batteries to females (ceding the male market to auto parts stores and deciding this is what females want from a battery).
+McDonald's Corporation's choice of HAPPY MEAL illustrates identifying a target submarket and pitching to it.
+Like a great word mark, a logo should help the company tell its chosen best story.
+Logos are particularly important for companies with foreign commerce.